 Language, Wire and Leather is a very good tribute to those Cuban rhythms that led to what is known today as salsa.

-Sounds such as nengon, changüi and traditional Cuban son are revived in this album featuring a quintet of American and Cuban musicians.
-The arrangements were written by Enrique “Kiki” Valera-Alarcon, eldest son and director of the world-famous Valera Miranda Family in Santiago de Cuba.
+Sounds like the nengon, the changüi and the traditional Cuban son are revived in this album that presents a quintet of American and Cuban musicians.
+The arrangements were written by Enrique “Kiki” Valera-Alarcon, eldest son and director of the world-famous Valera Miranda Family of Santiago de Cuba.

-Santo Cafe is a traditional son that sings to this world drink, a solo of Kiki Valera in the four adorns the piece.
+Santo Cafe is a traditional son that sings to this world drink, a solo by Kiki Valera in the four adorns the piece.
 Homenaje Al Guayabero is a cut dedicated to Faustino Oramas (1911 – 2007), the singer, tresero and composer of Holguín, Cuba.
-Steve Mostovoy performs trumpet solo.
-While El Romance Divino is a beautiful and rhythmic melody that highlights Justin Maggart on vocals.
-The Yuma And El Son highlights Steve Smith in the bongo, Seattle also repeats a single in the explosive changüi Mi Emisora Esmeralda.
-The Mere Friendship is a celebration to the union.
+Steve Mostovoy plays the trumpet solo.
+While The Divine Romance is a beautiful and rhythmic melody that highlights Justin Maggart in the vocals.
+The Yuma And The Son highlights Steve Smith in the bongo, the one in Seattle also repeats a solo in the explosive changüi Mi Emisora Esmeralda.
+Mera Amistad is a celebration of the union.